 If you enjoy winter sports, you’ll love traveling to the Canadian Rockies between December and April.
 Winter travel and the focus of your vacation will be very different than a summer trip.
 Instead of hiking and canoeing and barbecuing, you’ll be skiing and snowshoeing in a magical mountain setting purified by snow, then retreating to relax around a roaring fire each evening.

-Banff National Park holds three major ski resorts—Lake Louise, Sunshine Village, and Ski Norquay.
+- Downhill skiing: Banff National Park holds three major ski resorts—Lake Louise, Sunshine Village, and Norquay.
 Kananaskis Country’s Nakiska was developed for the downhill events of the 1988 Winter Olympic Games.
-Today, it serves mainly a regional market, offering runs for all skill levels.
-Meanwhile, to the north in Jasper National Park, Marmot Basin is renowned for its uncrowded slopes and sweeping views, and to the east at Calgary’s Canada Olympic Park, you can ski the slopes used during the 1988 Winter Olympic Games.
+Today it serves mainly a regional market, offering runs for all skill levels.
+To the north in Jasper National Park, Marmot Basin is renowned for its uncrowded slopes and sweeping views.
+At Calgary’s Canada Olympic Park, you can ski the slopes used during the 1988 Winter Olympic Games.

-Summer hiking trails are perfect for cross-country skiing in winter; many of those around the towns of Banff and Jasper are groomed.
-The Canmore Nordic Centre is laced with cross-country trails—and hosts world-class competitions through the winter months.
+- Cross-country skiing: The Canmore Nordic Centre is laced with cross-country trails, and it hosts world-class competitions through the winter months.

-One of the most unusual winter activities in the Canadian Rockies are ice walks to frozen waterfalls.
-Guided tours operate in Johnston Canyon (Banff) and Maligne Canyon (Jasper).
+- Frozen waterfalls: One of the most unusual winter activities in the Canadian Rockies is an ice walk to a frozen waterfall.
+Guided tours operate in Banff’s Johnston Canyon and Jasper’s Maligne Canyon.

 An Abridged History of Skiing in Banff National Park